The wreck of the Thomas T Tucker

 Wreck on the beach at Cape Point

-The Thomas T. Tucker was on its maiden voyage in 1942 delivering troops and supplies for the war effort.
-It was a foggy night on the 27 November and the ship hit rocks while sailing close to the coastline near Olifantsbos near Cape Point.
+The Thomas T. Tucker was on its maiden voyage in 1942, delivering troops and supplies for the war effort.
+On 27 November, it was a foggy night, and the ship hit rocks while sailing close to the coastline near Olifantsbos near Cape Point.
 It was sailing close to the coast to avoid the possibility of U-boats patrolling in the area.

 The captain mistook the coastline for Robben Island.
 His compass was found to be just 3 degrees off correct.

-The ship also had refrigerators full of food for Christmas, turkeys, hams christmas puddings and mince pies.
-Most of this went to waste as the fridge doors were left open.
-The tanks however were removed.
+The ship also had refrigerators full of Christmas food, including turkeys, hams, Christmas puddings, and mince pies.
+Most of this went to waste, as the fridge doors were left open.
+The tanks, however, were removed.

 Is this your business?Claim it now.